 But only agree to something you can afford.
 Before entering negotiations, calculate both a lump sum or monthly payment that you can realistically fit into your budget.
 A settlement should give you debt relief.
 If you successfully negotiate a price you can’t pay, you’re right back where you started.

 If you plan on going it alone, start your negotiation by making it clear you’re unable to pay the full amount, then offer a lower price than what you expect to pay.
-Thirty percent of your total debt is a good start.
+A general rule is to offer 30% of your total debt.
 It may seem optimistic, but it gives you plenty of room for counter offers.

 The more debt myths you can dispel, the better off you’ll be if you find yourself in it.